 SENCO: Wendy Kerr BSc (Hons) Adv.
-Dip SEND
+Dip SEND NASENCO

-- SENCO began the National Award for SEN Coordination (NASENCo) in January 2022. - SENCO has many years of experience in Special Education including in special schools, Specialist teaching services and SEN departments, - SENCO is not a member of the Senior Leadership Team (SLT).
+- SENDCO has many years of experience in Special Education including in special schools, Specialist teaching services and SEN departments - SENDCO is not a member of the Senior Leadership Team (SLT).
 The SEND advocate on the SLT is the Headteacher Judith Bloomfield headteacher@twyford.bucks.sch.uk